 Before collecting data, establish a Bluetooth connection (Section 8.4, Connecting via Bluetooth (p.
 19)).
-Access the HydroSense II Support Software and click Synchronise to download new water content data and update the zone table and configuration settings.
+Data are downloaded to the computer by clicking the "Synchronise" button in HydroSense II Support Software.
+The synchronization process downloads new water content data and updates the zone table and configuration settings.